KoHomerHu/decision-transformer-exp/README.md

 The initial reward-to-go needs to be manually setup, but for path planning, maybe a distribution of the reward-to-go conditioned on the intial state may be learned, as suggest in Appendix A.3 in the paper of decision transformer.

-**Remark.** The original DecisionTransformer class implemented is not used because for some reason the model never converges (probably due to wrongly copying tensors during training time).

 ## To-do List

 - [ ] Modify state representation and collect more data